About the Journal

-The goal of this journal is to publish a cutting-edge content that delivers innovative and sustainable engineering topics to researchers, academicians, students and professionals over the Globe.
+The goal of this journal is to publish cutting-edge content that delivers innovative and sustainable engineering topics to researchers, academicians, students, and professionals over the Globe.
 Gold open access is encouragement for young researchers to link local knowledge to the global audience.
-Small businesses, schools, and other institutions as well as individuals from developing countries will benefit from wider access to research without any restriction.
+Small businesses, schools, and other institutions as well as individuals from developing countries will have the benefit of wider access to the research without any restriction.

 Peer Review Process

 Heritage and Sustainable Development (HSD), ISSN 2712-0554 (UDC 62), applies single-blind peer-review for each paper type.
-Reviewer selection for each submitted article is up to section editors, and reviewers are selected based on the previous experience, competence, and previous experience in reviewing papers for HSD journal.
+Reviewer selection for each submitted article is up to section editors, and reviewers are selected based on previous experience, competence, and previous experience in reviewing papers for HSD journal.
 For an initial review, every submitted article is red by section editor at least.
-If the paper reaches minimum quality criteria, follows the scope and aims of the Journal, fulfills the Editorial policies, it is sent to at least two reviewers for evaluation.
+If the paper reaches minimum quality criteria, follows the scope, and aims of the Journal, fulfills the Editorial policies, it is sent to at least two reviewers for evaluation.
 The reviewers evaluate the paper according to the Review guidelines set by editorial board members and return it to the section editors, who pass the reviewers' anonymous comments back to the author.
 Anonymity is strictly maintained.

 The single-blind peer-review process is managed using this OJS software platform.